DavidKnight247/CBZViewSS/README.md

 CBZViewSS (.CBZ Viewer for Small Screens)

 This fork was created to enable CBZViewSS to run on the GCW0 console, the spiritual successor to the Dingoo.
-In doing so I have fixed a few bugs.
+In doing so I have fixed a few bugs and added/improved features.
 To compile you will need to setup the GCW0 toolchain on codeblocks (http://wiki.surkow.com/Tutorials:CodeBlocks) Then link the needed libraries -lz, -lSDL, -lSDL_ttf and -lSDL_gfx.
 You also need to add the -GCWZERO flag or gcw0 options will not be present.

 Original readme below:
+(Note, below bugs are now fixed)

 CBZViewSS
 =========